haoran119/learning-notes/学习笔记之Coding-Design-Tool/README.md

   * PuTTY (/ˈpʌti/)[4] is a free and open-source terminal emulator, serial console and network file transfer application.
 It supports several network protocols, including SCP, SSH, Telnet, rlogin, and raw socket connection.
 It can also connect to a serial port.
 The name "PuTTY" has no official meaning.[5]
   * PuTTY was originally written for Microsoft Windows, but it has been ported to various other operating systems.
 Official ports are available for some Unix-like platforms, with work-in-progress ports to Classic Mac OS and macOS, and unofficial ports have been contributed to platforms such as Symbian,[6][7] Windows Mobile and Windows Phone.
   * PuTTY was written and is maintained primarily by Simon Tatham, a British programmer.
+  * Components
+    * PuTTY
+      * the Telnet, rlogin, and SSH client itself, which can also connect to a serial port
+    * Pageant
+      * an SSH authentication agent for PuTTY, PSCP and Plink

 #### [TeamViewer](https://www.teamviewer.com/en-us/)